code-differently/code-differently-24-q4/lesson_26/README.md

 #### Running the API

-You can run the server using the usual `./gradlew run` command.
+You can run the server using the usual `./gradlew run` command from the `api/java` directory.
 If you want to test that the server is running correctly, you can use `curl` like so:

 ```bash
 curl http://localhost:5000/items | json_pp